Flow Meditation

 10:30am to 12:00pm

-Flow Meditation is a whole brained approach to meditation without any fixed structure.
+Flow Meditation is a whole brained approach to meditation with a dynamic structure that adapts to the practitioners.

-Meditation sessions are 15 minute long interspersed with discussion and feedback, applying principles of the Flow State.
+Meditation sessions are 15 to 30 minute long interspersed with discussion and feedback, applying principles of the Flow State.

 Illustration: Chinese ideogram for Flow